RobCranfill/8x8-text-display/README.md

 # 8x8-text-display
 Python code to display text on an Adafruit 8x8 dot matrix display.
 Again.

-The two files here are:
+The two most important files here are:
- * displayText.py - The main program; needs to be re-worked to allow passing in the string to display from the command line.
+ * displayServer.py - Runs as a service, accepting socket-based messages to display.
  * font.py - Code that implements a simple, bold, font.